 Glossary:Farm structure survey (FSS)

 The basic Farm structure survey, abbreviated as FSS and also known as Survey on the structure of agricultural holdings, is carried out by all European Union (EU) Member States.
-The FSS is conducted consistently throughout the EU with a common methodology at a regular base and provides therefore comparable and representative statistics across countries and time, at regional levels (down to NUTS 3 level).
+The FSS is conducted consistently throughout the EU with a common methodology on a regular basis and provides therefore comparable and representative statistics across countries and time, at regional levels (down to NUTS 3 level).
 Every 3 or 4 years the FSS is carried out as a sample survey, and once in ten years as a census.

 The 2000 census covered the 15 Member States at that time, plus Latvia, Hungary, Slovenia, Slovakia and Norway, while the 2010 census covered the 27 Member States at that time, plus Croatia, Iceland, Norway, Switzerland, Montenegro and Serbia.

 The countries collect information from individual agricultural holdings and, observing strict rules of confidentiality, data are forwarded to Eurostat.
-The information collected in the FSS covers land use, livestock numbers, rural development, management and farm labour input (including the age, gender and relationship to the holder of the agricultural holding).
+The information collected in the FSS covered land use, livestock numbers, rural development, management and farm labour input (including the age, gender and relationship to the holder of the agricultural holding).
 The survey data can then be aggregated by different geographic levels (countries, regions, and for basic surveys also district level).
 The data can also be arranged by size class, area status, legal status of the holding, objective zone and farm type.

 - Structure of agricultural holdings (ESMS metadata file — ef_esms)